jeng/CSharpPAIP/Ch4/README.md

 predicate when `member` is needed.

 This program ported over nicely.
 C# makes it more difficult to build up static data in the programs (code as data).
-In today environments people just deserialize json or xml.
+In today's environments people just deserialize json or xml.
 Instead of taking a similar route, since I wanted to stay close to the book, I added a wrapper to make list creation less verbose.